ito55/smf-leadsheet-builder/README.md

 3.  **Install the required Python library:**
     ```bash
-    pip install music21
+    pip install -r requirements.txt
     ```

 ## Usage

-Run the main script from your terminal, providing the paths to the two input MIDI files and the desired output path.
+### Generating a Lead Sheet

-Provide the paths to the two input MIDI files and the desired output path.
+Run the main script from your terminal, providing the paths to the chord and melody MIDI files, and the desired output path.
 ```bash
 # Example with placeholder files in the 'input' directory
 python main.py --chord-file input/raw_example.mid --melody-file input/processed_example.mid --output output/lead_sheet.musicxml